pasqal-io/qadence/docs/tutorials/realistic_sims/noise.md

 $$

 Two types of readout protocols are available:
-- `NoiseProtocol.READOUT.INDEPENDENTREADOUT` where each bit can be corrupted independently of each other.
+- `NoiseProtocol.READOUT.INDEPENDENT` where each bit can be corrupted independently of each other.
-- `NoiseProtocol.READOUT.CORRELATEDREADOUT` where we can define of confusion matrix of corruption between each possible bitstrings.
+- `NoiseProtocol.READOUT.CORRELATED` where we can define of confusion matrix of corruption between each possible bitstrings.

 Qadence offers to simulate readout errors with the `NoiseHandler` to corrupt the output